shyguyCreate/ec2-webpage/README.md

 ---

-# NGINX in EC2 instances
+# Nginx-Only in EC2 instances

 Display a basic html website in an EC2 instance using NGINX to port forward HTTP calls to the html contents making it accessible to the internet from the EC2 public IP address.